brimdata/zq/docs/integrations/zed-lake-auth.md

 ---
-sidebar_position: 2
+weight: 2
-sidebar_label: Authentication Configuration
+title: Authentication Configuration
+heading: Configuring Authentication for a Zed Lake Service
 ---

-# Configuring Authentication for a Zed Lake Service

 A [SuperDB data lake service](../commands/super-db.md#serve) may be configured to require user authentication to be accessed from clients such as the